Frequently Asked Questions - Listed Buildings

 Consent will be required to fit any renewable technology devices to a listed building as in most cases they need to be fixed to the building which may change the character and/or appearance.
 We also need to ensure that any installations do not unnecessarily disturb or destroy historic fabric and ensure that there is minimum intervention and that any work is reversible, should the devices need to be removed in the future.
 Installation of renewable technology devices may also need planning permission.

-Useful English Heritage documents are available to download:
+Useful Historic England documents are available to download:

 If you are not sure whether or not the works you wish to carry out require listed building consent then you should contact us on the number below.